BUSINESS REGISTRATION IN NIGERIA

 Although there are different types of corporations that can be formed in Nigeria, the most used one among them is a private company limited by shares.

-The private company limited by shares is most sought after because it is the most suitable and appropriate form of a company by which a business can be formed by more than two persons with a limited risk.
-The simplicity of forming a private company limited by shares also couple to its efficiency as purpose vehicle for business within Nigeria and every other part of the world.
+The private company limited by shares is most sought after because it is the most suitable and appropriate form of a company by which a business can be formed by more than two persons with limited risk.
+The simplicity of forming a private company limited by shares also couples to its efficiency as a purpose vehicle for business within Nigeria and every other part of the world.

-The following are the requirements needed for the incorporation of a company in Nigeria:
+In considering how to register a company in Nigeria, the following are the requirements needed for the incorporation of a company in Nigeria: